Dying: Christianity

-In Christian belief, most agree that believers will only experience death once; however, various traditions hold different beliefs about what happens during the intermediate state, the period between death and the universal resurrection.
+In Christian belief, most people agree that believers will only experience death once; however, various traditions hold different beliefs about what happens during the intermediate state, the period between death and the universal resurrection.
 For many traditions, death is the separation of body and soul, so the soul continues to exist in a disembodied state.
 Other traditions believe that the soul and body are inseparable, meaning that the body's death renders the soul unconscious until the resurrection.
 Others believe that the spirit leaves the body to exist in heaven or hell.

 Islam

 In Islamic belief, the time of death is predetermined, with dying therefore perceived as the will of Allah.
 Dying is therefore considered as something to be accepted, with Muslims regularly encouraged to reflect upon death and dying.
 The majority of Muslims prefer to die at home, surrounded by their loved ones, with large numbers expected at the bedside of those who are dying.